com-480-data-visualization/data-visualization-project-2021-yoo/Milestone1.md

 We decide to represent heading rates in function of player height as it is an important consideration.

-Those charts purpose is to represent how we can handle data to compare teams, and thanks to Fifa dataset we can do comparation in every aspect of game, such as finitions of strikers, defense strength.
+Those charts purpose is to represent how we can handle data to compare teams, and thanks to Fifa dataset we can do comparation in every aspect of game, such as finshing of strikers, defense strength.

 We still have to consider that there is some parameters that we cannot control or implement, such as team configuration on field, coachs orders or players confidence.